weaviate/weaviate-io/developers/weaviate/client-libraries/python/v3_v4_migration.md

 ### Helper classes

-The `v4` client introduces helper classes to interact with Weaviate.
-These classes provide strong typing.
-Strong typing helps with code correctness.
-It also makes coding easier if your IDE has an auto-completion feature.
+The `v4` client makes extensive use of helper classes.
+These classes provide strong typing and thus static type checking.
+It also makes coding easier through your IDE's auto-completion feature.

 When you are coding, check the auto-complete frequently.
 It provides useful guidance for API changes and client options.

-In these examples, the imports expose additional types to the client.
-After the import, your IDE can use the imported objects for auto-completion.

 import QuickStartCode from '!!raw-loader!/_includes/code/graphql.filters.nearText.generic.py';